-This medicine works best when the stomach is empty, so try to give it to your child about an hour before they eat.
+This medicine works best when the stomach is empty, so try to give it to your child 1⁄2-1 hour before they eat.
 However, if your child has an upset stomach, you can give it with a small amount of food.

 Tablets should be swallowed with a glass of water, milk or juice.
-Your child should not chew the tablet.
+Your child should not chew the tablets.